zealousweb/abandoned-contact-form-7/README.md

 [Learn more about the Pro version](https://store.zealousweb.com/abandoned-contact-form-7).

+**Features of Abandoned Contact Form 7 Pro**

+ We have released the PRO version of this plugin with extra advantageous features added.
+PRO Version 1.0 Released.

+- In the list of Abandoned forms entry in admin side you can view IP addresses and other data which are filled-up by the user unlimited Entries.
+- Facility to export the list of entire abandoned users unlimited Entries.
+- You can schedule a time for sending emails to each abandoned user.
+- You can set the “Status” of the user to send an email so we can manage not to send the same email again to the same user.
+- You can easily manage the number of time emails sent to the user.
+- Also, An option to customize the mail body for Abandoned email unlimited Entries.
+- For schedule mails, we have the option of SMTP settings.
+Here, you can set SMTP from Plugin, no need to add another plugin for SMTP configuration.

 # Installation
 1. Download the plugin zip file from WordPress.org plugin site to your desktop / PC